Gorgeous-Patrick/unbill/crates/unbill-core/src/net/DESIGN.md

 ### Invite URL

-The inviting device generates a 32-byte cryptographically random `InviteToken`, stores it in `pending_invitations` (keyed by token hex), and constructs an invite URL:
+The inviting device generates a 32-byte cryptographically random `InviteToken`, saves it to `LedgerStore` (keyed by token hex in `pending_invitations.json`), and constructs an invite URL:

 ```
 unbill://join/<ledger_id>/<inviter_node_id_hex>/<token_hex>